TicketsBot/docs/src/setup/languages.md

 Tickets is highly accessible, supporting over 20 languages at the time of writing.

-Use the `/language` command with a 2 digit country code to switch your server's language (e.g. `/language de`).
-If you enter an invalid country code, a list of languages, along with their translation progress will be presented:
+Use the `/language` command with a 2 digit country code to switch your server's language (e.g. `/language de`.)

+If an invalid country code is entered, a list of languages, along with their translation progress will be presented:

 ![Language list](../img/languages.webp)